MAPI_E_FAILONEPROVIDER and mailbox permissions

 Now we need to find all entries which concerns access rights given for a user or group (i.e. Organization management).
 The example output is shown in the Fig. 2.

-To get rid of this MAPI error, the conflict must be resolved by removing faulty entries.
+If creating a new account does not work or you need to stay with desired user account, you can solve the conflicts manually.
+To get rid of the MAPI_E_FAILONEPROVIDER error, all conflicts must be resolved by removing faulty entries.
 To do that customize the below Exchange Management Shell cmdlet to suit your environment:

 - Applies to: CodeTwo Exchange Sync